WeeBeasties/microbiology-laboratory-manual/07-endospore-stain.md

 ### **Instructions**

-One person in your pair will stain a sample of _Bacillus cereus _today from two kinds of media \(Brain Heart Infusion Agar and Tryptic Soy Agar\).
+One person in your pair will stain a sample of _Bacillus cereus_ today from two kinds of media, Brain Heart Infusion Agar (BHIA) and Tryptic Soy Agar (TSA).
 One of these media is _much_ richer in nutrients than the other.
 Your can stain both preparations on one microscope slide.
 For each culture, you should perform the following steps:

 • Put a loop of water on one slide of a clean microscope slide.

-• Flame sterilize a loop and add a small quantity of the _Bacillus cereus _culture_._
+• Flame sterilize a loop and add a small quantity of the _Bacillus cereus_ culture.

 • Allow the sample to air dry and heat fix.